l0wigh/Fluorite/CHECKLIST.md

 - [X] New windows are correctly managed (not floating unless needed)
 - [X] Windows are placed in correct positions (master/stack or grid/tiled)
 - [X] Windows resize as expected when layout changes
-- [X] Gaps, borders, and paddings are rendered consistently
+- [?]
+Gaps, borders, and paddings are rendered consistently
+    - Centered still have a slight gap issue on columns (nothing too bad)
 - [X] Default layout is respected

 ---